galaxyproject/ansible-cloudman-image/README.md

  - `indicesFS_base_dir`: (default: `/mnt/galaxyIndices`) the path where Galaxy
     reference genomes indices will be stored.
 Also Galaxy Data Managers will be installed here (via the Tool Shed, as designed by Galaxy).
- - `cm_docker_image`: name of the Docker container to preload on the image
+ - `cm_docker_images`: a list of Docker image names to pre-load on the image

 ### Control flow variables ###
 The following variables can be set to either `yes` or `no` to indicate if the